-- Bots cost – cost of the traffic that was directed to the white page, which is the precise metric of your budget loss.
+- Bots cost – cost of the traffic that was directed to the safe page, which is the precise metric of your budget loss.

 - Quality – percentage of money hits in the whole click volume.
 This is the the best metric for evaluating traffic quality as a whole and may be used to compare different traffic sources, publishers, ad spots, etc. Especially useful with grouping by sub ID for compiling blacklists of bot-ridden zones, as described in a dedicated parapgraph.

 - Conversions – total number of conversions as accounted via the postback mechanism.